Logo by Danthree Studio - CGI Studio

 View Work

-Example of interior renderings with various HDRI maps (IBL)
+Examples of interior renderings using various HDRI maps (IBL)

-Interior visualization with the same camera, exposure and tone mapping - only the HDRI changes.
-This changes the color temperature, contrast, shadow hardness and reflections.
+Interior visualization using the same camera, exposure, and tone mapping—only the HDRI changes.
+This alters the color temperature, contrast, shadow harshness, and reflections.

-Infographic: three interior renderings, including the HDRI maps used - Cedar Bridge (soft/overcast) on the left, Schadowplatz (urban/cool) in the middle, Meadow 2 (sunny/hard shadows) on the right.
+Infographic: three interior renderings, including the HDRI maps used—on the left, Cedar Bridge (soft/overcast); in the middle, Schadowplatz (urban/cool); on the right, Meadow 2 (sunny/hard shadows).

-Center: Schadowplatz - diffuse, slightly cool city scene.
+Center: Schadowplatz – a hazy, slightly chilly city scene.

-Right: Meadow 2 - direct sun, high contrasts.
+Right: Meadow 2 – direct sunlight, high contrast.

 Sources: Cedar Bridge, Schadowplatz, Meadow 2 (Poly Haven).